leon-good-life/developer-cheatsheets/README.md

 UODATE: I didn't renew the domain by mistake (developer-cheatsheets.com) somebody baught it and put ads instead of the cheat sheet.
 And now he sells the domain in an expensive price.

+The examples in the cheat sheet outdated anyway.
+And there are other cheat sheets on the web.

 ## contributing
 You can make a Pull Request and add an example, you will receive a credit under the example with a link to your website.